Our test drive of Magento’s new 2.4 OSE on our new stack G5 featuring Ubuntu 20, PHP 7.4, and MySQL 8.

 The very first thing that really makes no sense is the removal of the friendly GUI wizard to install Magento 2.4 OSE.
 That’s right!
 The only way to manually install Magento 2.4 OSE is through the CLI.

 The second biggest mistake is to make Elasticsearch the core requirement for an install.
 Gotcha!
 You MUST have a working Elasticsearch installed PRIOR to installing Magento 2.4.
 IMO That’s a disaster.
+[Note: You have to have a working ES available ALL the time!
+Not even with Algolia as your primary search engine.]
 What were they thinking over at Magento?
 Anyone that has worked with ES knows it’s slow as shit, and a resource hog.

 Gone are the days when you could deploy Magento 1.x or 2.1.x on a t2-micro, and still achieve <1.5 second load times with Magento’s LUMA sample data.
 Now, the very minimum aMiSTACX will allow is a t3-large; otherwise, Magento won’t run.
 Additionally, we can no longer support a RAM Swap file, because it will kill performance.
 Meaning everything now has to be served from RAM.